the1lab/1lab/src/Data/Set/Material/HIT.lagda.md

 corresponds to the "supremum" of a family of sets, where the "branching factor" of the family is allowed to be any type in the universe $\ell$.
-Of course, if we could take the supremum of `V`{.Agda}-many sets, we could reproduce [Russell's paradox], so Agda rightly forces us to put V in $\ell$'s successor universe.
+Of course, if we could take the supremum of `V`{.Agda}-many sets, we could reproduce [Russell's paradox], so Mikan rightly forces us to put V in $\ell$'s successor universe.

 [Russell's paradox]: 1Lab.Counterexamples.Russell.html